 - Accept the responsibility to be involved in the long-term care required after transplantation, including the financial responsibilities.

-A patient may not be eligible for pancreas transplantation due to:
+A patient may not be eligible for intestinal transplantation due to:

 - The presence of an other life-threatening disease or condition that would not improve with transplantation.
 This would include certain cancers, infections that cannot be treated or cured, or significant brain injury/damage that is not considered irreversible.